akash12695/REAL-TIME-SENTIMENT-ANALYSIS/README.md

 ## 3. Model Building -

-Model building is done using the naive baeyes algorithm with training on around 20k datapoints and an accuracy of more than 85%.
+Model building is done using the Naive Bayes algorithm with training on around 20k datapoints and an accuracy of more than 85%.

 ## 4. Deployment - Deployment is done on local host using Streamlit